2022 California Housing Legislation Highlights

 Ballot Measures

 SCA 2 (Allen) Eliminates requirement that public housing be approved by ballot measure.
-Passed Senate 37–0
+Passed Senate & Assembly, headed to the ballot in 2024.

 SCA 9 (Gonzalez) Creates a right to housing.
 Inactive.
 Held in Committee